mattou07/Our.UmbracoCloudAction/README.md

   your workflow
 - **Automatic PR creation**: Retrieve and apply changes between environments with pull requests
-- **Built in Git ignore replacement**: Action will automatically look for .cloud_gitignore and replace all .gitignore files in the artifact sent to cloud
+- **Built-in Git ignore replacement**: Action will automatically look for .cloud_gitignore and replace all .gitignore files in the artifact sent to cloud